-LED is placed on PCB with metallic bottom for heat dissipation.
-These things get hot and may be damaged without heatsinking.
+LED is placed on PCB with a metallic bottom for heat dissipation.
+These things get hot and maybe damaged without heatsinking.
 There are lots of specialized LED driver IC’s you can get.
 They all compete with price and efficiency.
-The main aim of all Led drivers is to ensure stable current source.
-It has to be temperature independent so it would stay same in different conditions.
-Obviously it is better to rely on special chips especially if your designed product must be reliable.
+The main aim of all Led drivers is to ensure a stable current source.
+It has to be temperature independent so it would stay the same in different conditions.
+It is better to rely on special chips, especially if your designed product must be reliable.
 But what if you want only to drive power LED without spending a dime on parts.
-In my situation I want to drive LED at 0.3A to get decent light and still avoid using heatsink.
-So I need to build a current source capable to provide 0.3A.
-In my drawer I found BD911 power NPN transistor which I’m gonna use.
-You don’t need that much as this transistor can handle up to 15A of current.
-Probably simplest constant current circuit is based on NPN transistor and couple diodes is as follows:

-In this circuit two diodes at transistor base provide a constant 1.4V (2×0.7V) voltage drop.
-Base-Emitter voltage drop is approximately Vbe=0.7V and the rest 0.7V goes to R2 resistor.
-This becomes convenient, because we can calculate its value using simple formula:
+In this circuit, two diodes at the transistor base provide a constant 1.4V (2×0.7V) voltage drop.
+Base-Emitter voltage drop is approximately Vbe=0.7V, and the rest 0.7V goes to R2 resistor.
+This becomes convenient because we can calculate its value using a simple formula:

-If we want to drive LED with 0.3A then we need R=2.3Ω.
-This is a current limiting resistor for LED.
-It is gonna dissipate 0.7W of power.
-In order to be sure choose at least twice as much power resistor.
+If we want to drive LED with 0.3A, then we need R=2.3Ω.
+This is a current limiting resistor for the LED.
+It is going to dissipate 0.7W of power.
+To be sure I choose at least twice as much power resistor.
 Now how about R1?
-From datasheet we can find that current gain is about 250. so in order to get 0.3A collector current we need to supply base with 0.3A/250= 1.2mA.
-Having base current we can calculate R1.
-Don’t forget that diodes also require some current in order to operate properly.
-1mA should be enough to provide forward voltage drop.
+From the datasheet, we can find that the current gain is about 250.
+So to get 0.3A collector current, we need to supply base with 0.3A/250= 1.2mA.
+Having a base current, we can calculate R1.
+Don’t forget that diodes also require some current to operate properly.
+1mA should be enough to provide a forward voltage drop.
 Then R1 can be calculated as follows:

 I could only find 2.6Ω current limiting resistor.
 So with it I can drive LED with 260mA current.